 The perfect example of a Colorado trail, Lair o’ the Bear Park provides a great hike through the forest and beautiful views of the snow-capped peaks.
 This walk also holds a secret: views of the beautifully restored Dunafon Castle!

-This out and back trail follows the river for the first mile and then climbs into the hills ending at the top, at Panorama Point, for panoramic views of Evergreen and the 14ers (mountains over 4267m) overlooking the skyline.
+The Lair of the Bear out and back trail follows the river for the first mile and then climbs into the hills ending at the top, at Panorama Point, for panoramic views of Evergreen and the 14ers (mountains over 4,267 m) overlooking the skyline.